 But first, let’s begin by determining what are the common causes of car and truck accidents:

-- Driver error - incapable or at-risk drivers are frequently the reason for the occurrence of accidents.
-To reduce this incidence, truck drivers are expected to undergo in-depth training so they may be able to handle a commercial vehicle and secure a Commercial Driver’s License (CDL).
+- Driver error - To reduce the risk of an accident, truck drivers are expected to undergo in-depth training so they may be able to handle a commercial vehicle and secure a Commercial Driver’s License (CDL).

-- Distraction - drivers who simultaneously do other things while driving are in a dangerous situation.
-This includes eating, smoking, drinking, or using a mobile phone.
+- Distraction - Drivers who simultaneously do other things while driving are in a dangerous situation are too distracted to focus on the road.
+This includes eating, smoking/vaping, drinking, changing music channels or playlists, applying makeup, or using a mobile phone.

-- Inappropriate physical/mental state - driving while medicated can result in drowsiness, blurred vision, or confusion.
-Stimulants such as highly caffeinated drinks and illegal drugs can also contribute to disturbed driving.
+- Inappropriate physical/mental state - Driving while medicated can result in drowsiness, blurred vision, or confusion.
+Stimulants such as highly caffeinated drinks and illegal drugs can also contribute to driving with a poor mental state.
 As for truck drivers, this may be caused by fatigue due to long hours spent on the road.
 For motorists to be able to function properly, they are required to take a resting time of 30 minutes minimum during the first eight hours and are only allowed to work for 70 hours a week.

-Being in a car accident can be one of the most traumatic incidents a person could ever encounter? even worse when semi-trucks are involved.
+Being in a car accident can be one of the most traumatic incidents a person could ever encounter.
+Unfortunately, such events are made worse when semi-trucks are involved.
 No matter how big and heavy your car is, when an 18-wheeler truck, weighing around 40 tons and as high as 15 feet from the ground hits you, it’s hard to tell if one could survive such horrendous impact.